The Ultimate 1-Week North Island Road Trip Itinerary (Starting in Auckland and Ending in Wellington)

 - Do a walking tour of the Ruakuri Cave or the Waitomo Glowworm Caves

-- Do the Ruakuri Bush Walk (45 minutes) at night to see glowworms
+- Do the Ruakuri Bush Walk at night to see glowworms

 Accommodation in Waitomo

-day 3 – Waitomo to Rotorua
+Day 3 – Waitomo to Rotorua (via Hobbiton)

-If you want to do one the caving activities in Waitomo, or didn’t get to do one of the Waitomo activities yesterday, this morning would be a great time to do so!
-Join one of the caving operators in Waitomo, throw on a sexy wetsuit and tube/abseil/climb your way through the Waitomo Caves!
-Once the adventure is over, it’s time to hit the road to Rotorua!
-Depending on what you prefer, there are things to do along the way to Rotorua, or you can save some time to do something awesome in Rotorua this evening.
-Here are your options…
+If you want to do one of the caving activities in Waitomo or didn’t get to do one of the Waitomo activities yesterday, this morning would be a great time to do so!
+Join one of the caving operators in Waitomo, throw on a sexy wetsuit and tube/abseil/climb your way through the Waitomo Caves – compare all of your options in the 8 Best Waitomo Cave Tours.

 Things to Do on the Road to Rotorua

 - Stop by Otorohanga to see a kiwi bird in the kiwi house or quickly learn a bit of New Zealand history down the Ed Hillary Walkway

-- See the Arapuni Swing Bridge, a huge suspension bridge crossing New Zealand’s longest river.
+- See the Arapuni Swing Bridge, a huge suspension bridge crossing New Zealand’s longest river

 Things to Do in Rotorua

 - Relax in a natural geothermal hot pool.
-There are paid options, such as the Polynesian Spa, or go find some of the 5 Free Natural Hot Pools in Rotorua.
+There are paid options, such as the Polynesian Spa (more info on Klook or KKday), or go find some of the 5 Free Natural Hot Pools in Rotorua

 - See an evening cultural performance at one of the Maori attractions

 Accommodation in Rotorua

 However, we know long hikes are not for everyone, so another option is to stay in Taupo which has a huge variety of activities on offer.
 Find out more about what there is to do in either Taupo or Tongariro National Park in tomorrow’s section.
 Before then, you have a day in Rotorua to enjoy before hitting the road!

 Things to Do in Rotorua

-- Catch a Maori cultural performance (if you missed doing so yesterday).
+- Catch a Maori cultural performance (if you missed doing so yesterday)

-- Do some adrenaline activities.
-Ogo your way in a giant hamster ball down a hill, go luging from the top of the gondola, mountain bike in the Redwood Forest, jet boat or do a freefall experience at the Velocity Valley, and so much more!
+Zorb your way in a giant hamster ball down a hill, go luging from the top of the Skyline Gondola, hike or mountain bike in the Redwood Forest, jet boat or do a freefall experience at the Velocity Valley, and so much more!